 Creating a unique website is the hardest part of the process.
 It’s important to note that imagery is vital in making your website pop.
 Photographs add color, style, and personality to a site that might otherwise seem plain and boring.
 So be sure to use good, original photos!

 There are many other bells and whistles that come with all WordPress.com websites.
 In particular, Jetpack is a suite of site enhancements and plugins that are built into WordPress.com sites.
-Jetpack includes features like advanced photo galleries (check out the mosaic format on the portfolio page), an integrated form builder that makes it easy to create and insert Contact forms on your site (like this one), the Photon Content Delivery Network (CDN) allows for the quick uploading and displaying of especially large images, and social media and email features that allow you to link social accounts to your site and incorporate an email signup form.
+Jetpack includes features like advanced photo galleries (check out the mosaic format on the portfolio page), an integrated form builder that makes it easy to create and insert Contact forms on your site, the Photon Content Delivery Network (CDN) allows for the quick uploading and displaying of especially large images, and social media and email features that allow you to link social accounts to your site and incorporate an email signup form.

 So, what can you do with WordPress.com in 24-hours?
 The answer: a lot.
 In just one day, you can create a website, choose the type of plan that best suites your needs, choose your domain name — your own little piece of the web — and customize your site to fit with your personal or business brand.